What is Good Shepherd Center for Homeless Women & Children?

 How are the services at Good Shepherd Center different from other shelters and missions?

-While most shelter programs have a 30-day maximum, our emergency shelter has a maximum stay of 12 weeks and our transitional housing programs are expected to take 18 - 24months; all designed to help a woman leave with a living wage job and permanent housing placement.
+While most shelter programs have a 30-day maximum, our emergency shelter has a maximum stay of 12 weeks and our transitional housing programs allow ample time for woman to leave with a living wage job and permanent housing placement.
 Click here for more information about our programs.

 How is Good Shepherd Center for Homeless Women & Children funded?